TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/Security/GuidelinesIntegrators/InstallTool.rst

        ],
    ];

-Since TYPO3 version 6.2, the Install Tool password is set during the installation process.
+The Install Tool password is set during the installation process.
 This means, in the case that a system administrator hands over the TYPO3 instance to you, it should also provide you with the appropriate password.